 All year long, Clark.com’s Michael Timmermann is sharing quick and easy ways to save money as part of our Michael Saves series.
 Check in every Monday as he puts new and familiar savings strategies to the test.
 Sign up for our newsletter to have these stories delivered to your inbox!

-Let’s be clear: This challenge is a little different from most others that require you to save “X” amount per week.
+Let’s be clear: This challenge is a little different than most others that require you to save “X” amount per week.

-Instead, it’s focused on action items.
+Instead, this challenge is focused on action items.
 I’m challenging you to do one thing each week to improve your financial situation — increasing earnings, reducing spending or both — and save $1,000 or more.

-Here’s a sample 12-week challenge, followed by some of the strategies that have worked for me:
+Here’s a sample 12-week challenge, followed by some of the strategies that have helped me save money:

 1. Save $1 and $5 bills: Do you have a piggy bank around the house?
 Rather than just throwing your change in there, add $1 and $5 bills.
-I’ve saved $180 in just three months by stashing away $5 bills.
+I saved $200 in just three months by stashing away $5 bills.

-4. Create a Waste Log: In January, I shared the five lists that I use to save money.
+4. Create a Waste Log: In January 2017, I shared the five lists that I use to save money.
 Creating a Waste Log of the food items I throw away has been really eye-opening.
-I now update this list using a note-taking app.
+I now update the list using a note-taking app.

 5. Lower or eliminate one bill: Every now and then, I call up my service providers and politely ask for a lower rate.
 This is most effective when you have an offer from a competitor to reference.